mesosphere/dcos-docs-site/pages/docs/1.10/administering-clusters/repo/index.md

 ---
+layout: layout.pug
-post_title: Managing Package Repositories
+title: Managing Package Repositories
-nav_title: Package Repository
+navigationTitle: Package Repository
-menu_order: 50
+menuWeight: 50
 ---

 DC/OS comes pre-configured with the [Mesosphere Universe](https://github.com/mesosphere/universe) package repository as the provider of DC/OS packages, but other package repositories can also be added.